nicuveo/CppTypeclasses/README.md

 declare which interfaces it implements (except in Go, AFAIK).

 This repository is an experiment: trying to come up with a working way to have Haskell-like typeclasses in C++.
-It... works.
-Error reporting is ugly, though.
-Different classes use different strategies in order to see what yields the best error messages.
-Not sure yet.
+It... kinda works.

 Of course, don't use that in real life.